Renée Adorée: Illness and death

-With the advent of sound in film, Adorée was one of the fortunate stars whose voices met the film industry's new needs, appearing in two all-talking films before her death.
-By the end of 1930, Adorée had appeared in forty five films, the last four of which were sound pictures.
+With the advent of sound in film, Adorée was one of the fortunate stars whose voice met the film industry's new needs, appearing in two all-talking films before her death.
+By the end of 1930, Adorée had appeared in forty-five films, the last four of which were sound pictures.
 That year, she was diagnosed with tuberculosis.
 Adorée went against her physician's advice by finishing her final film Call of the Flesh with Ramón Novarro.
 At its completion, she was rushed to a sanatorium in Prescott, Arizona, where she lay flat on her back for two years in an effort to regain her physical health.
 In April 1933, she left the sanatorium.
 At this point, it was thought she had recovered sufficiently to resume her screen career, but she swiftly weakened and her health declined day by day.
 In September 1933, Adorée was moved from her modest home in the Tujunga Hills to the Sunland health resort in Los Angeles.
 She died there on October 5, 1933.
 She is interred in the Hollywood Forever Cemetery.

 Adorée left an estate valued at $2,429.
 The only heir was her mother, who lived in England.
 No will was found.
-For her contributions to the film industry, Adorée has a motion pictures star on the Hollywood Walk of Fame at 1601, Vine Street.
+For her contributions to the film industry, Adorée has a motion pictures star on the Hollywood Walk of Fame at 1601 Vine Street.